RocketCommunicationsInc/astro/packages/astro-uxds/_content/components/tree.md

 # Tree

-Trees present a hierarchical set of related items, and allow users to explore and select items within that hierarchy.
+Trees present a hierarchical set of related items and allow users to explore and select items within that hierarchy.

 ::: note
 Accordions are closely related to Trees, but are specialized to automatically display only a single branch.
 A Tree is managed by the users, opening and closing branches as necessary.